ctlcltd/e2-sat-editor/ROADMAP.md

 It will be possible to create Userbouquet from provider name or frequencies, or both.

 Distinguish concrete userbouquets from userbouquets to be reviewed and confirmed.
-Not to be saved userbouquets is partially supported.
+Not-to-be-saved userbouquets is partially supported.
 Provide visual feedback, for example: "Concrete Userbouquet", *"Smart Userbouquet \*"*.

 ## Multiple files: Enigma2 directory format